Entry requirements 2016: AAB / 340 UCAS points

 Anyone who is made an offer for our course will be invited to an Applicant Visit Day — read more on our website.

-340 UCAS tariff points (AAB) from 3 A levels (or equivalent).
-The AA grades must be in 2 pure science subjects (includes Chemistry, Biology, Physics and Mathematics).
-The third A level can be any subject excluding general studies.
-One re-sit per subject may be acceptable.
+The AA grades must be in 2 pure Science subjects (includes Chemistry, Biology, Physics and Maths).
+The third A level can be in any subject excluding General Studies.

 BTEC Extended Diploma: